-In 2008, the Franchising Code was amended following a Review chaired by Mr Graeme Matthews (Review of the Disclosure Provisions of the Franchising Code of Conduct, October 2006 [PDF 641KB]).
-The Government response to the Matthews review [PDF 67KB] was released in February 2007.
+In 2008, the Franchising Code was amended following a Review chaired by Mr Graeme Matthews (Review of the Disclosure Provisions of the Franchising Code of Conduct, October 2006).
+The Government response to the Matthews review was released in February 2007.

-Following an inquiry into franchising by the Parliamentary Joint Committee on Corporations and Financial Services (Opportunity not opportunism: improving conduct in Australian franchising, December 2008), and a report from a Government Expert Panel (Strengthening statutory unconscionable conduct and the Franchising Code of Conduct, February 2010 [PDF 871KB]), the Government made amendments to the Franchising Code in 2010.
+Following an inquiry into franchising by the Parliamentary Joint Committee on Corporations and Financial Services (Opportunity not opportunism: improving conduct in Australian franchising, December 2008) (the Government response to the Joint Committee report was released in November 2009); and a report from a Government Expert Panel (Strengthening statutory unconscionable conduct and the Franchising Code of Conduct, February 2010), the Government made amendments to the Franchising Code in 2010.

 As part of its response to the Parliamentary Joint Committee report, the Government undertook to review in 2013, the efficacy of the 2008 amendments to the Franchising Code and any 2010 amendments to the Franchising Code.